iotics-live/iotics-Controller/README.md

 - Username: admin
 - Password: password

-Notice: This add-on currently serves as a backend for the iotics mobile & tablet applications.
+Notice: This add-on only works with Home Assistant Operating System (HAOS) and serves as a backend for the iotics mobile & tablet applications.
 A webapp version is currently under development.

 ## Support